 The most commonly grown species will bud in winter and flower from May through to August and September.
 The flowers are long-lasting and each species can produce a different amount of flower spikes.

 What is the best potting mix for cymbidium orchids?

-Most orchid enthusiasts will recommend using a mixture of bark, perlite, peat moss and other loose organic material for these orchids.
+Most orchid enthusiasts will recommend using a mixture of bark, perlite, coconut coir and other loose organic material for these orchids.
 A commercial orchid mix should be able to serve your plant very well.

 When should I buy cymbidium orchids?

 Most nurseries stock these spectacular plants between November and March.